-A common question mothers ask is: how long should I wait before I have another child?
+A common question mothers ask is: how soon should I wait before I have another child?

 Big vs small gap?